dafhi/Ray-Tracing-in-one-Weekend---FreeBASIC/ReadMe.txt

 My translation of "Ray Tracing in one Weekend" to FreeBASIC.
-Folders contain "milestone" releases.

-some of the functions are imported from my 2016 path tracer and are different.
+ From my 2016 path tracer:

+vec3 class.
- - my "metal" coveres the entire mirror-to-lambertian range
+metal material covers the entire mirror-to-lambertian range, quality improved by random_in_unit_sphere.